CloudLabsAI-Azure/miyagi/docs/labs/02-build-your-own-copilot/custom-copilot.md

     ```
     ![](./Media/ch13.png)

      >**Note**: If you get any error while sending the second prompt, related to exceeded Token rate limit.
-Please wait for 5-10 seconds and then send the prompt.
+Please wait for 5-10 seconds, reload the webapp by pressing **F5** and then re-send the prompt.

       ![](./Media/cp15.png)